 After 30, the reverse happens.
 You tend to break your old bones faster than you create new ones.
 As such, your bone mass slowly and steadily starts deteriorating.
 This may lead to various bone-related diseases such as osteoporosis.

-This leads us to the following point: what variables have an impact on our bone health.
-It is imperative to be attentive towards the factors as we can’t give them the necessary nutrition if we don’t know about them.
+This leads us to the following point: what variables have an impact on our bone health?
+It is imperative to be attentive to those factors as we can't give them the necessary nutrition if we don't know about them.

 The strength, development, and deteriorating rate of your bones depend on many external and internal elements.
-Primary among them are the follows:
+Primary among them are the following.

 Consider engaging in everyday physical activity, such as gym exercises, basic running, or even domestic duties.
 If you are physically active, you are less prone to develop osteoporosis or other bone disorders.